 See how it’s different?

 At ClickUp, one large use case for us are digital marketing and ad agencies.
 These are clients of ours who also interact with clients on their own.
 To help manage their projects, we’ve set up specific spaces and granular permissions to help them manage their interactions–and to only allow certain users to see certain things.
 We did not start out having all of these capabilities until the use case demanded it.

 We also recognized the need for multiple spaces, projects and lists to help them with their work.
 Native time tracking and time tracking integrations also helped with this, especially if they are billing hours to a client.

-We also realized that digital agencies often do similar tasks for many of their clients, such as creating a blog post or creating a new landing page.
+We also realized that marketing and SEO agencies often do similar tasks for many of their clients, such as creating a blog post or creating a new landing page.
 To help, we created checklist templates to facilitate and improve that process.

 Don’t Confuse Market with Use Case

 Other use cases at ClickUp include personal task management, education teams, game developers and more.
 We realize in this process that we don’t want to confuse our audiences with use cases.
 Oftentimes, you can have similar use cases across different audiences.

 For instance, will the operations team at a real estate firm be similar to the operations at a dental office?
 Potentially.
 They both have invoices, appointments and scheduling needs.
 And even though the use case may be similar, we may market and talk about ClickUp differently to those teams.

 Similarly, a conference planning team at a university may be similar to other large scale event planners–we may just market to them differently.

 Use cases could also drive your product development and roadmap.